mklemmingen/LogChirpy/README.md

 npm run dev:android

-added a concurrently script to package json so we can:

-npm run dev:android

 make sure you change the route to your emulator in the dev-android.bat script before!

 :: === Start Android emulator (adjust name if needed) ===